sergekashanna/GCPlus/README.md

 - **Theoretical analysis**
   Evaluation of decoding error probabilities using analytical expressions.
 - **Simulation scripts**
-  Reproduce the figures in the paper for frame error rate (FER) vs. edit probability and localized errors.
+  Reproduce the results in the paper for frame error rate (FER) vs. edit probability and localized errors.

 ---